Pjata/ekkse-cms/src/pages/telephelyek/index.md

 ---
-templateKey: 'telephelyek-page'
+templateKey: telephelyek-page
-path: /telephelyek
 telephelyek:
-  - title: Our Coffee 2
+  - description: >-
+      A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A
+      konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A konditerem téli alapozásra.A
+      konditerem téli alapozásra.
+    heading: Téli alapozás
-    image: /img/jumbotron.jpg
+    image: /img/47581065_2120921244639739_78930795841978368_n.jpg
-    heading: What we offer
+    title: Konditerem
-    description: >-
+  - description: >-
       Teszt Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-  - title: Our Coffee
+    heading: What we offer
     image: /img/jumbotron.jpg
-    heading: What we offer
-    description: >-
-      Teszt Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    title: Our Coffee
 ---